Skip to content

 GET .../stream is the canonical event channel; see §7.

-GET /agent-runs/{runId} returns the run snapshot (status, final text, error, spec) without subscribing to live events.
-Useful for polling long runs.
+GET /agent-runs/{runId} returns the run snapshot (status, final text, error, spec, plus the cost-attribution triple tokens / turns / model — see §7.1) without subscribing to live events.
+Useful for polling long runs or attributing spend after the SSE stream was already consumed.

 POST /api/v1/workspaces/{slug}/agent-sessions